top content planning tools

 Why content planning tool

-As a small business owner, it’s essential to have a content planning tool.
+As a small business owner, having a content planning tool is essential.

-A content planning tool will help you stay organized by providing resources for scheduling all of your social media updates, blog posts, or newsletters in advance.
+A content planning tool will help you stay organized by providing resources for scheduling your social media updates, blog posts, or newsletters in advance.

 This guide will help you find the best content planning tool for you!